Back to blog

 Sailing ship

-Another World Adventures is a really good company offering transatlantic passages throughout the year, typically west to east in the spring, and east to west in the autumn, following the trade winds.
+Another World Adventures is a company offering transatlantic passages throughout the year, typically west to east in the spring, and east to west in the autumn, following the trade winds.

 You don't have to be an experienced sailor to take part, although that can help.